-Most varieties of butterflies will also need some sort of shelter from wind.
-Although they really like open areas with a lot of sun, you’ll probably need to provide some sort of windbreak to protect them from high winds that can disturb them.
+Although butterflies prefer open areas with plenty of sun, you’ll probably need to provide them with some sort of windbreak to keep them safe from high winds.

-Don’t use insecticides in your garden unless absolutely necessary, because they can kill caterpillars.
-Some insecticides can also kill the adult butterflies if they light on plants that have been treated, or if they drink nectar contaminated by poison.
+Insecticides can kill caterpillars, and some insecticides can also kill adult butterflies if they land on plants that have been poisoned or if they drink nectar contaminated by poison.
 Always use chemical free insecticides and pesticides to ensure the butterflies remain safe.

-Creating a Butterfly Garden doesn’t take a lot of extra work to create a Butterfly Garden.
-Simply keeping a small wet area for them and planting a few plants that they’ll enjoy is often enough to attract a number of butterflies.
-Then simply sit back on a bench (like those found at TheCharmingBenchCompany.com), take a deep breath, and enjoy the beauty of the butterflies.
+There is no need to do a lot of extra work to create a Butterfly Garden.
+Simply keeping a small wet area for them and planting a few plants they will enjoy is often enough to attract a number of butterflies.
+Once the butterflies are in your garden, sit back, relax, and enjoy their beauty.